Sign in & out of the composite shop every time you enter or leave, discuss login issues with shopmaster.

 There must be someone else present in the lab while using the fabric cutter.

-Wear disposable gloves when handling chemicals, including uncured prepreg fabric.
+Wear appropriate gloves when handling chemicals, including uncured prepreg fabric.

 Wear long sleeves, long pants, and closed toed shoes when working with liquid chemicals, such as while doing wet layups.

 Use mold releases that are labeled as low-odor or low-VOC.
 If you must use a mold release or resin that constitutes an odor nuisance for quality or research reasons, make prior arrangements with the shopmaster for scheduling & ventilation.
-“We need to use it because this is what was donated/bought” is not sufficient reason for using high-odor chemicals.
+Do not use: polyester resin, vinyl ester resin, fillers/primers with styrenes.

-If you bring a new chemical into the lab, send a copy of the SDS to the shopmaster at firstname.lastname@example.org.
+If you want to bring a new chemical into the lab, send a copy of the SDS to Svenja at email@example.com.

 Use tools only for their intended purpose.
 Screwdrivers are not chisels or pry bars.
 Wrenches are not hammers.

-Protect vacuum pumps from resin- use resin traps for wet layups.
+Protect vacuum pumps from resin – you must use resin traps for wet layups.

 Put away tools & materials even if they were out when you found them.